 A Component Content Management System (CCMS) is a system that lets you manage content at a component level.
+A CCMS allows your teams to author, manage and share content in real-time across any website, app, portal, or knowledge base.
 This system tracks links, versions, and metadata associated with each component.
 It gives you unparalleled granular control of your content.

-More and more organizations are making the switch to a CCMS to leverage this incredible control of their company knowledge.
+More and more organizations are switching to a CCMS to leverage this incredible control of their company knowledge.

-In this post, we’ll examine what a CCMS is and how it differs from a typical CMS.
+In this post, we’ll examine what a CCMS is and how it’s different than a typical CMS.

 Table of Contents

 - Who uses a CCMS?

 - What is a Content Management System (CMS)?

 - Components are Everywhere